cs123tas/labs/lab07/README.md

 ```
 **IMPORTANT:** GLM and OpenGL use **column-major** matrixorder.
 The lectures describe
 matrices in row-major order.
 This means that, if you write out matrices in row-major order
-when constructing GLM matrices, you should transpose them withglm::transpose(...)
+when constructing GLM matrices, you should transpose them with glm::transpose(...)
 before storing them.

 For example: glm::mat4x4 columnMajorMatrix = glm::transpose(glm::mat4x4(/* row